Kyoushu/Pufferfish.js/README.md

 A responsive image loader which uses the size of an image's containing element to determine which image should be loaded.

-The rationale behind the library is to simplify the process of loading images in responsive grids.
-The rules for loading images do not need to be changed, even after drastically changing the layout of a page.

 ## Public Methods

 ### $.pufferfish.init(context, settings)